d-ontmindme/defi-event-tracker/README.md

 ## Customising behaviour

 The simplest way to adapt the tracker is to modify `fetch_forum_proposals` in `tracker/proposal_tracker.py`.
-The default implementation looks for the substring `proposal` in the topic title and supports Discourse, Reddit and GitHub Discussions.
+The default implementation looks for the substring `proposal` in the topic title and supports Discourse, Reddit, GitHub Discussions and the `api.x23.ai` governance feed.
 Additional platform handlers can be added in `tracker/forum_clients.py`.

 The optional `scripts/fetch_governance_forums.py` script demonstrates how to build a mapping of token symbols to Snapshot spaces using the Messari and Snapshot APIs.
 Running it requires the `requests` package and internet access: